erica7/simple_angular_app/README.md

 Clone the repo locally.
 Run `npm install`, `bower install`, and `npm start`.
 Navigate to the address provided by `http-server` (likely `http://127.0.0.1:8081`).

 ## Description
-This is a AngularJS application run on a simple `http-server`.
-It works with data from an [API](http://jsonplaceholder.typicode.com/) (some real, and some imaginary) and pretends to update some entires.
+This is an AngularJS application run on a simple `http-server` to handle AngularJS's requests (specifically, `$http`).
+It works with data from an [API](http://jsonplaceholder.typicode.com/) (some real, and some imaginary such as post like status) and pretends to update some entries.
+The post like data is assumed to be a boolean, as in a user has liked or not liked a post.
+Simple error messages are displayed to the user (which are really just placeholders now and should be improved significantly before release).
+The routes are RESTful:

+- `/` is the index page showing all posts
+- `/posts/:id` shows post details
+- `/users/:id` shows user details

+Simple responsive web design was implemented with [Bootstrap](https://getbootstrap.com).

 ## Architecture
-All of the application code lives in the `app` directory.
-The application is organized into folders-by-feature rather than folders-by-type.
+The application code lives in the `app` directory.
+The code is organized into folders-by-feature rather than folders-by-type.
+The features are posts (which houses the index partial as well as the post details partial), users, and comments.
+Additionally, a components folder houses all of the components used throughout the app.

+Components rely on external controllers and services to manipulate data.
+They use output events to send the data to the parent view & controller via their own controllers, or they access services directly via dependency injection.
 File names are descriptive of its contents.

-Controllers, factories, and directives (in this case, components) are named and aliased according to best practices for concise and descriptive naming.
+Controllers, factories, and directives (in this case, components) are given concise and descriptive names and aliases.

 ```
 ├── app.config.js
+├── app.constant.js
 ├── app.module.js
 ├── comments
 │   ├── comment.service.js
 │   └── comments.controller.js
 ├── components
-│   ├── comment.directive.html
+│   ├── comment.component.html
-│   ├── comment.directive.js
+│   ├── comment.component.js
-│   ├── editableValue.directive.html
+│   ├── editableValue.component.html
-│   ├── editableValue.directive.js
+│   ├── editableValue.component.js
-│   ├── homeButton.directive.html
+│   ├── homeButton.component.html
-│   ├── homeButton.directive.js
+│   ├── homeButton.component.js
-│   ├── post.directive.html
+│   ├── post.component.html
-│   ├── post.directive.js
+│   ├── post.component.js
-│   ├── user.directive.html
+│   ├── user.component.html
-│   └── user.directive.js
+│   └── user.component.js
 ├── index.html
 ├── posts
 │   ├── index.html